Explore Courses

 10. IE Business School, Spain

 Located in Madrid, IE Business School is a leader in innovation and entrepreneurship.
-Ranked #10 in QS Global MBA Rankings 2025, it’s known for its forward-thinking approach and focus on digital business and technology.
+Ranked #10 in QS Global MBA Rankings 2025, it is frequently listed among the best business schools in world, and is known for its forward-thinking approach and focus on digital business and technology.

 Top Programs Offered